iTwin/bis-schemas/Standard/BisCustomAttributes.remarks.md

 # BisCustomAttributes

-## SchemaGradeValue
+## SchemaGrade

-The `SchemaGradeValue` enumeration is use in the `SchemaInfo` `CustomAttribute` to declare the schema author's intended compatibility level with BIS concepts and patterns for the schema.
+The `SchemaGrade` enumeration is use in the `SchemaInfo` `CustomAttribute` to declare the schema author's intended compatibility level with BIS concepts and patterns for the schema.

 ### A

-True BIS schemas carefully designed for editing and interoperability.
+Grade A schemas at layers lower than *Application* aim to standardize the concepts and patterns in their scope throughout the BIS ecosystem.
+Such *data alignment* goal enables the development of software that understands such concepts in order to offer valuable functionality or services for them.

+Grade A schemas at the *Application* layer are designed with authoring in mind.

 ### B

-Either: Legacy “consensus” schemas intelligently converted to BIS, or new BIS schemas, with one-way conversion to BIS in mind, but not intended for editing (native format).
+Examples of Grade B include schemas such as `Bentley OpenPlant`'s implementation of ISO 15926, considered the standard in the Plant discipline, but developed outside of BIS.
+In that case, an intelligent conversion process into BIS for `OpenPlant` schemas exist, but the resulting BIS schemas typically do not support authoring correctly.

 ### C

-Legacy schema with software-discoverable semantics, intelligently converted to follow applicable BIS rules and patterns.
+An example of Grade C include auto-generated schemas classifying their data in terms of one or more Grade A schemas at the *Common*, *Discipline-Physical* or *Discipline-Other* layers.
+In such cases, software-driven understanding of classes in the schema is possible without human intervention.

+Another example of Grade C include *Application* schemas not designed with authoring or alignment in mind.
+Static iModel Connector schemas designed to capture concepts in the source format that are not or cannot be aligned are also considered Grade C.

 ### D

-Legacy schema with minimim or no software-discoverable semantics, converted to follow basic BIS rules and patterns.
+An example of Grade D include auto-generated schemas introducing direct, generic concrete subclasses of Element-classes in *BisCore* (e.g. `bis:PhysicalElement`).
+Since no other discipline-specific schemas are involved, software-driven understanding of those classes is not possible without human intervention.

-## SchemaLayerValue
+## SchemaLayer

-The `SchemaLayerValue` enumeration is use in the `SchemaInfo` `CustomAttribute` to declare the schema author's intended layer for the schema.
 A schema at a particular layer can reference schemas at the same layer or lower.

 ### Core

-Schemas defining the 'fabric of the universe' and some key organizational strategies.
+The Core layer includes schemas such as *BisCore*, *Analytic* and *Functional*.

 ### Common

-Schemas defining abstract concepts and patterns used by multiple disciplines.
+Examples of BIS schemas at the Common layer include *ClassificationSystems*, *NetworkTopology* and *SpatialComposition*.

 ### DisciplinePhysical

-Schemas defining physical/spatial and closely associated concepts, in light of a specific discipline.
+Examples of BIS schemas at the Discipline-Physical layer include *Earthwork*, *RoadSpatial* and *Rebar*.

 ### DisciplineOther

-Schemas defining concepts from modeling perspectives other than physical, in light of a specific discipline.
+Examples of BIS schemas at the Discipline-Other layer include *StructuralAnalytical* and *StructuralDesign*.

 ### Application

-Schemas defining concepts that no other schema would need or want to reference.
-Product and iModel Connector schemas as well as dynamically-generated or user-customized schemas belong to this layer.
+Examples of BIS schemas at the Application layer include static iModel Connector schemas such as ConceptStation's *CSSegments* and Bentley Civil's *CifRoads*.
+It also includes all dynamically-generated iModel Connector schemas.

+Other technology-specific schemas not meant to be referenced by other schemas belong to this layer.
+Examples include *PresentationRules*, *PointCloud* and *ScalableMesh*.

 ## SchemaInfo